technical-margins/material-margins/docs/en/blog/posts/documentation_invisible.md

 ## Documentation: More Than Just a Guide to Customer Satisfaction

-*'The instructions are in Chinese, I don't understand how it works – a one-star rating because I can't give less.'* Such a comment, common on e-commerce sites, clearly shows how poor documentation can harm a product's reputation.
+*"The instructions are in Chinese, I don't understand how it works – a one-star rating because I can't give less."* Such a comment, common on e-commerce sites, clearly shows how poor documentation can harm a product's reputation.

 In professional software, documentation becomes much more than an instruction manual; it represents a direct, essential link between the user and the product.
 When well done, it frees up support teams by addressing simple queries, and it allows them to focus on more complex cases.
 It gives the user autonomy, a space where they can explore advanced features at their own pace and uncover the full richness of the product.